-More at Royal College of Occupational Therapists, rcot.co.uk and Health and Care Professions Council, hcpc-uk.org. Ē are an important part of the operating theatre team, working with surgeons, theatre nurses and anaesthetists to ensure operations are as safe and effective as possible.
+More at Royal College of Occupational Therapists, rcot.co.uk and Health and Care Professions Council, hcpc-uk.org.

+Operating department practitioners are an important part of the operating theatre team, working with surgeons, theatre nurses and anaesthetists to ensure operations are as safe and effective as possible.